Image description

 Phone Service

-The Medicare Mental Health phone service (1800 595 212) is staffed by experienced mental health professionals who will listen to your needs and match you with support options tailored to your individual needs.
+The Medicare Mental Health phone service (1800 595 212) is staffed by experienced mental health professionals who will listen to your needs and connect you with support options tailored to your individual needs.

 This may include: